jbaines-r7/theway/README.md

 The vulnerability is the result of a few issues.
 Most specifically, malicious ASDM packages are possible due to the lack of package signing by Cisco.
 An attacker that can craft a proper package and computer a file hash can load arbitrary packages on the ASA.
 This has been assigned CVE-2022-20829.

+A demonstration of exploitation can be found on YouTube here: https://www.youtube.com/watch?v=ydjD7lIR9Bg

 ## File Extraction Example

 ```